nubenetes/awesome-kubernetes/docs/recruitment.md

 ## Soft Skills
 - [skamille.medium.com: An incomplete list of skills senior engineers need, beyond coding](https://skamille.medium.com/an-incomplete-list-of-skills-senior-engineers-need-beyond-coding-8ed4a521b29f) For varying levels of seniority, from senior, to staff, and beyond.

+## Fair Job Offer
+-  [mikzuit/fair-job-offer](https://github.com/mikzuit/fair-job-offer) Looking for a job? this is what you should know first.
+This is a MUST read project when looking for a job and expand this properly to any country, turn yourself into an expert to easily & securely find a job globally, Understand your rights in a market populated by AI, Data Lakes.
+Use templates legally approved to handle your data less possible.

 ## Writing a CV
 - [forbes.com: What Do Employers Want To See In Your CV?](https://www.forbes.com/sites/andrewfennell/2021/09/08/what-do-employers-want-to-see-in-your-cv/)